 Most policies will only cover the bike if in the possession of the person named on the policy at the point of the incident.

-Wear 'n' tear and the excess can limit how much you can claim
+Wear and tear and the excess can limit how much you can claim

 If you claim and are given a new bike or repair, you have to pay towards the cost in two ways.
-Firstly, the insurer will deduct an excess (often £50-£100) and secondly, it will deduct an amount for 'depreciation' that takes into account wear 'n' tear while you've had your bike.
+Firstly, the insurer will deduct an excess (often £50-£100) and secondly, it will deduct an amount for 'depreciation' that takes into account wear and tear on the bike.

 Depreciation takes effect after two or three years, and can deduct as much as 20% for a three- to five-year-old bike, 30% up to seven years old, 40% up to 10 years and 50% above.
 So you may only get £1,600 back (before deducting the excess) on a five-year-old bike worth £2,000.